 In Acts 12:1; Acts 12:2; Acts 12:3; Acts 12:4; Acts 12:5; Acts 12:6; Acts 12:7; Acts 12:8; Acts 12:9; Acts 12:10; Acts 12:11; Acts 12:12; Acts 12:13; Acts 12:14; Acts 12:15; Acts 12:16; Acts 12:17), Peter, John, and James had left for Judea for an unknown period to spread the gospel.

 The spread continued until they were persecuted by Herod Agrippa 1; the persecution led to the scattering of the apostles to different places to spread the gospel through the provinces of the Roman Empire.

 The book of Acts regarding (Acts18:27) relates Apostolic Paul to John’s activities, such as embracing Jesus’ teachings on brotherhood, forgiveness, and deliverance.

 Therefore, John went to Rome, where he was the first to practice the apostolic mission in different provinces.

 In addition, the compliment that the Holy Spirit did not allow Paul on his apostolic journey to spread the gospel in Asia, Mysia, and Bithynia could refer to John’s previous missionary activity in those lands (Acts 16:6).

-In Reve 1:10, we know the author of Revelation as John the elder, which confirms that John the Apostle wrote the book.
+In Revelation 1:10, we know the author of Revelation as John the Elder, which confirms that John the Apostle wrote the book.

-The information in Rev 1:10 identifies that the book of Revelation was authored in 96 CE within Asia Minor, where the author was identified as a Christian from Ephesus called John, the Elder.
+The information in Revelation 1:10 identifies that the book of Revelation was authored in 96 CE within Asia Minor, where the author was identified as a Christian from Ephesus called John, the Elder.